Finding The Right Criminal Defense Attorney

 During an initial case consultation, the lawyer will provide context to the charges, what the prosecutor must prove to support a guilty verdict, pretrial issues, plea bargains, or possible defenses.

 Listen to your intuition when interviewing criminal defense lawyers in New Jersey.
-Realize that the attorney can’t promise a specific case outcome.
+Realize that the attorney can’t guarantee a specific outcome in your case.

 - A flat fee for services paid in advance